 It is time to address our spending priorities and get back to basics.

 As we have all seen, there seems to be an endless supply of money for huge pompous capital projects, while at the same time we continue to cut core services.
 We are spending billions on trolley cars that do not get people downtown any faster than the bus, while we are cutting 100 bus routes.
 We have spent hundreds of millions on LRT systems, but cannot keep them safe and secure, so as a result we have seen a decrease in ridership.
 We spent 120 million on an elaborate police training facility that only the police and inmates at the remand center get to see, while at the same time cutting police budgets.
 We build a multi million dollar Funicular that is regularly broken down and damaged, while at the same time reducing maintenance to our parks.
-We spend millions building and maintaining bike lanes that very few people use, but have cut budgets and severely neglected our road maintenance.
-We got caught by the province using photo radar as a cash cow rather than as a safety device, so now we are reducing our speeds to try and claw back that revenue.
-Now they are contemplating parking fees at rec centers, and privatizing facilities and maintenance, so they can take make up for their bad choices and take money out of your pockets.
+We spend millions building and maintaining concrete curbed bike lanes that very few people use year round, but have cut budgets and severely neglected our road and park maintenance.
+We got caught by the province using photo radar as a cash cow rather than as a safety device, so now we had to take on the expense of adding high vis wraps to the fleet.
+Now they are contemplating parking fees at rec centers, and privatizing facilities and maintenance, so they can take make up for their bad choices and take money out of your pockets with policies that severely affect people of a lower economic status.
 Enough is enough already.
 We need spending priorities that reflect the needs of the majority of Edmontonians.
 Roads, transit service, parks, rec centers, and public safety should be the city's top priorities and that's why I am running.
 It's time to look after the needs of the rest of us and leave these political resume building projects behind.
+What we desperately need here is openness and transparency with regards to the the money we are spending.
+The trade offs we are making should be shown and easily accessible to everyone.
+When the city moves ahead with a project we should be made aware of what the costs are, what the trade offs are, what were the alternative plans and why this was the best course of action for the dollars that are spent.

 Construction delays and massive cost overruns have to stop